Yob (band): Reformation and recent activities (2008–present)

 In 2008, Scheidt and Foster reformed YOB with the intention of performing a few live shows and releasing a new album.
 Bassist Aaron Rieseberg joined the band in 2009, having previously played in the band Norska with his older brother Dustin.
 The Great Cessation was released by Profound Lore Records in 2009.
 The band also appeared in Europe at the 2010 Roadburn Festival in the Netherlands.
 YOB has since toured the United States extensively, alongside bands including Graves at Sea, Lamont, Tummler, Dove, Orange Goblin, Origin, Exhumed, The Locust, The Accüsed, Botch, Isis, Soilent Green, Uphill Battle, Playing Enemy, Will Haven, Dark Castle, Tool, and Ghostride.

 The album Atma was released in 2011.
 In February 2014, YOB signed with Neurosis's record label Neurot Recordings.
 The album Clearing the Path to Ascend was released in September 2014 and attracted widespread acclaim, particularly from Rolling Stone.
 In early 2017, Scheidt suffered a serious health scare, which inspired the next YOB album.
 Our Raw Heart was released by Relapse Records in June 2018.
+In early 2023 Foster quit the band and Dave French took over on drums.